Infant beneficiaries & the Executor of Will’s role

 It assumes that the executor of a will can simply pay the child’s inheritance to the guardian.
 Is an executor allowed to do this?

 Some Wills may specifically allow the trustee to pay a gift or bequest to the parent or guardian of a minor beneficiary.
 There may be clauses that also say that the receipt of the parent or guardian is acceptable in place of a receipt from the minor beneficiary.

 If a Will has such a clause then a trustee does have discretion.
 The payment may be made to a parent or guardian.
 If a Will does not contain such a clause there is no option.
 The can’t just pay over a child’s inheritance to the child’s parent or Guardian.

 This must be the case.
 It makes no logically sense otherwise.
-If a Will to appoint a person as executor and trustee and a different person as Guardian why would it make sense for the executor to simply pay over the inheritance to the Guardian?
-If the intention is to have the Guardian hold the inheritance then surely he/she would also have been named executor as well.
+Where one person is appointed as executor and trustee in a Will and a different person as Guardian it makes no sense for the executor to simply pay over the inheritance to the Guardian.

 Section 68 of the Probate and Administration Act (https://sso.agc.gov.sg/Act/PAA1934?ProvIds=P111-#pr68) should put an end to any lingering doubts.